 Current Canadian Citizenship Act

-- Physical presence for 3 (1095 days) out of 5 years preceding the date of the application.
+- Be physically present for 3 (1095 days) out of 5 years preceding the date of the application.

 - For every day during which the applicant was physically present in Canada as a temporary resident (worker, student, visitor, protected person) before becoming a permanent resident, the applicant accumulates half of a day of physical presence, up to a maximum of 365 days of credited time.